 Nauvoo is a tiny town located in the state of Alabama.
 With a population of 181 people and just one neighborhood, Nauvoo is the 386th largest community in Alabama.

-Nauvoo is a blue-collar town, with 47.06% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Nauvoo is generally considered to be a blue-collar town.
+47.06% of the Nauvoo workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Nauvoo is a town of service providers, production and manufacturing workers, and professionals.
 There are especially a lot of people living in Nauvoo who work in maintenance occupations (17.65%), healthcare (13.73%), and law enforcement and fire fighting (7.84%).

 In Nauvoo, however, the average commute to work is quite long.
 On average, people spend 44.15 minutes each day getting to work, which is significantly higher than the national average.